asperan/git-up/README.md

 **Notes**
 * Absolute path are preferred, as relative path changes when changing working directory.
 * On the local side, the used branch is 'master', even if the remote has another name.

+### Known issues
+* Switching from 'commit' to 'tag or vice versa can cause problems as there could not be a path forward to the new reference.